 We’ll look at nootropic supplements shown to support axon health and repair later in this post.

 Studies have found that after TBI, cerebral blood flow decreases (hypoperfusion) the day of the injury.
 Day 1 – 3 blood flow in the brain increases too much (hyperemia).
 And days 4 – 15 after TBI, blood vessels constrict (vasospasm).[xiv]
 Meaning not enough blood flow to support brain cell repair and maintenance.

 Cerebral blood flow and blood vessels can all be assisted with nootropics which we’ll explore in a minute.

 When the brain is injured, neuron membranes deform.
 Resulting in excessive potassium release between neurons.
 This neuron membrane deformity also results in the release of excitatory neurotransmitters like glutamate.
 Which binds to NMDA and AMPA receptors and related ion channels.

 The result is a widespread suppression of neurons and a condition resembling depression.
 Na+/K+ pumps (sodium and potassium) are activated to restore ionic balance.
 Because these pumps are ATP-dependent, and require high levels of glucose for metabolism, cellular energy stores are depleted.

 This increase in metabolism occurs immediately and can last from 30 minutes to 4 hours after TBI.[xv]
 At the same time, oxidative metabolism is disrupted due to mitochondrial dysfunction.[xvi]
-Because they run low on adenosine triphosphate (ATP) which they use for fuel.
+IN turn depleting adenosine triphosphate (ATP) which brain cells use for energy.

 Glucose and Mitochondria